 Small, cheap DIY socket sets often have a one-quarter-inch drive.
 There's nothing wrong with that, but larger drives give you more mating surface between the drive and socket, allowing you to transmit more power.
 Three-eighths-inch drives are the next step up, and one-half-inch drives are the largest in common use.
 The latter are the professional standard, often found on high-quality impact sockets that can withstand extreme forces.
 It's common for larger, general-purpose socket sets to offer a choice of drives.

 Drive adapters are also available.
 If you only have a one-half-inch drive, for example, you can get adapters that will allow you to use three-eighths-inch or one-quarter-inch drives.
 Stop-down (reduction) adapters are okay.
-We generally advise against step-up adapters because a one-quarter-inch ratchet probably doesn’t have sufficient leverage for use on one-half-inch sockets.
+You should avoid step-up adapters because a one-quarter-inch ratchet probably doesn’t have sufficient leverage for use on one-half-inch sockets.